 Head of School, Admissions, and Human Resources

 Kathy Bailey has a BA in both Elementary Education and Spanish from Houghton College and graduated summa cum laude from Virginia Commonwealth University where she earned a MEd in Curriculum and Instruction.
 Mrs. Bailey came to Clapham School in 2013 with over twenty years of teaching and school administration experience.
-Kathy and her husband have four grown children and one grandson.
+Kathy and her husband have four grown children and two grandchildren.
 Kathy enjoys handwork, taking photos, traveling, and spending time with her family.
 Mrs. Bailey and her husband attend Bethel OPC in Wheaton.

 Kolby Atchison holds a BA in Philosophy from Biola University and an MA in Systematic Theology from Wheaton College Graduate School.
 While at Biola, Kolby studied great books in the Torrey Honors Institute and served as a chapter director for National School Project.
 His senior year he received the Outstanding Senior Thesis Presentation award for his paper on natural law ethics.
 In 2013, Kolby joined the faculty of Clapham School as Class Seven teacher and Athletic Director.
 In his free time Kolby enjoys traveling nationally and abroad, reading and writing about theology and education, serving in his local church, and spending time with his wife.
 He and his wife attend College Church.

-Office Assistant, Secondary School French
+Administrative Assistant, Secondary School French

 Steven Battaglia graduated from Grove City College with a BA in History and a Biblical Studies minor.
 While a student at Grove City College, Steven led a campus ministry and counseled at Summer’s Best Two Weeks.
 After graduation, Steven spent time teaching at a home co-op.
-Outside of school, Steven is passionate about spending time with his wife and baby boy, reading good books, playing basketball, and fishing.
+Outside of school, Steven is passionate about spending time with his wife and two boys, reading good books, playing basketball, and fishing.
 Steven and his family attend The Federated Church of Sandwich.
 Mr. Battaglia joined the Clapham School Faculty in 2016.

-Upper School Humanities Teacher, Theatre Director
+Upper School Humanities and Drama, Theatre Director

 Brian Kelly completed his BA in Biblical Studies and Ancient Language Studies at Wheaton College.
 While at Wheaton College, he focused on Biblical Greek, but also studied French and philosophy.
 Brian had the opportunity to work with the Green Scholars Initiative where he and a team published an ancient papyrus fragment of Exodus.
 Outside of school, Brian enjoys golf, ice hockey, rowing, and visiting the Jersey Shore.
 Brian and his wife attend Church of the Resurrection.
 Mr. Kelly joined the Clapham School faculty in 2013.